Class of 2026

 Medical School: Arizona College of Osteopathic Medicine

-Matched: Anesthesia at SJMC
+Advanced Match: Anesthesia at SJMC

 Hobbies: I enjoy camping, backpacking, and anything where I can get outside and observe nature while spending time with my wife and kids.